 This step for Google voice search might seem obvious but is neglected by many businesses.
 It’s absolutely critical to keep all business NAP listings up-to-date and consistent.
 Wherever you list your business on the web, make sure your name, address, and phone number are accurate and identical.

 Businesses lose over $10 billion of revenue each year because they don’t stay on top of NAP data.
 Don’t be one of them.
+Be sure to check our Local SEO Services page.

 2. Site Speed